 Hopper window: The hopper is the reverse of the awning in that it is hinged at the bottom.
 Hopper windows are sometimes used for basements or bathrooms, but they are rarely seen nowadays.

-Here, the window panel is hinged at the centre and can pivot open at both top and bottom.
+Here, the window panel is hinged at the centre and can pivot open at both the top and bottom.
 Tilt and turn offer excellent ventilation, need less clearance inside and out and are relatively easy to clean.
+They are popular for smaller rooms, combining security and weather protection with good airflow options.
+They come in all types of material, with uPVC being the cheapest to aluminium being the most expensive.

 Bay window project outwards from the external wall, usually in the shape of a bow and are a feature of many Victorian and Edwardian homes.
 They come in slightly different shapes: